 Exploring the Canadian Rockies in Style with Rocky Mountaineer

-Downstairs is a full dining room where we enjoyed beautiful sit-down meals (breakfast and lunch on both days).
+Downstairs is a full dining room where we enjoyed beautiful sit down meals (breakfast and lunch on both days).
 There is also a spacious outdoor viewing cart downstairs which is a great place to take photos (as there no window glare) - as I love taking photos I did spend quite a lot of time out here.

 SilverLeaf is also lovely, with wide picture windows and meals served at your seat.
 There is a very small outdoor viewing area in SilverLeaf however it only takes a couple of people at a time.
 Silverleaf is a great option if you after a more affordable experience, but if you can do GoldLeaf, I highly recommend it for the space, views, and dining experience.

-Each lunch ended with a choice of two desserts—I went for the Chocolate Torte on Day 1 and the Lemon Lavender Posset on Day 2.
+Lunchtime ended with a choice of two desserts—I went for the Chocolate Torte on Day 1 and the Lemon Lavender Posset on Day 2.
 Both were delicious!

 Everything was cooked fresh onboard (in the onboard galley kitchens) and paired with a great selection of local wines and cocktails (The Gin Rocky and Bailey’s hot chocolates were hits with our group).
 Even the gluten-free bread was amazing!
+I am gluten free and found they catered really well to special dietary requirements.

 One detail that really stood out was on our last day our train had a late arrival into Banff.
 So, we wouldn’t arrive hungry and searching for food the onboard culinary team whipped up a beautiful unscheduled meal (for the entire train!).

-The Rocky Mountaineer hosts certainly make the journey special.
-They weren’t just there to serve food and drinks—they were storytellers, guides, and wonderful dining hosts.
-As we travelled through each region, they shared history, pointed out places of interest, and made sure everyone was looked after.
+The Rocky Mountaineer hosts really do make the journey special.
+They weren’t just there to serve food and drinks—they were also storytellers, guides, and wonderful dining hosts.
+As we travelled through each region, they shared history, pointed out places of interest, and were always happy to answer questions or help spot wildlife

 Wildlife Sightings